 It snuck up on me this year, but here we all are again.
 Summer.
 Some people look forward to it, longing for those beach vacations and patio margaritas.
 Others love it because of the prime weather for playing some soccer or enjoying a morning run.
 And while I do love me some patio margaritas, I’d be lying if I said I consider myself one of summer’s biggest fans; the heat makes me want to wilt under the cool A/C somewhere.
 There is, however, one thing about summer that can’t be beat: the farmers’ market season.
 My favorite place to whittle away an afternoon, the farmers market is a unique opportunity to get to know your neighborhood farmers, bakers, and makers, and to stock your kitchen with local goodies.

-Last Friday, I decided to check it out, and rode my bike – shout out to Elgin Bike Hub for their dedication to promoting bike safety and bikeability across Elgin.
-Not only is riding my bike a healthy way to kick off the weekend, it also helps me be mindful of just how much I’m buying, since it has to all fit into my basket on the ride back home.
+Last Friday, I decided to check it out, and rode my bike – shout out to Elgin Bike Hub for their dedication to promoting bike safety and bike-ability across Elgin.
+Not only is riding my bike a healthy way to kick off the weekend (and a long haul, as I was coming from The Birchstone in Lincolnshire), it also helps me be mindful of just how much I’m buying, since it has to all fit into my basket on the ride back home.
 In theory, anyway.
 This limited space didn’t exactly keep me from buying too many things last week, to be honest.
 Call me overzealous, but I just love stocking up on all the fresh, local veggies and honey to last me through the week.

 When I got there, armed with a jar of iced coffee to beat the heat, it didn’t take me long to dive in and sample my way on down the thoroughfare.
 I started out at Red Flower Organics, a farm based in Maple Park that has an emphasis on organic crops – and some incredible jam, to boot.
 I love that they go so far as to make their own pectin, dedicating themselves to rigorous standards for their farming practices.
 Talk about a wholesome treat!
 With a jar of the deliciousness weighing down my tote, it was time to find the right bread to partner it with.
 Enter Treasure Breads, Inc. Locally made, these soft loaves live up to their name, and taste absolutely divine.